DIMENSIONS: Motivational Interviewing for Behavior Change – Level I

 In this two-day intensive training, participants will learn the fundamentals of Motivational Interviewing (MI), a collaborative conversational style that strengthens a person’s own motivation and commitment to change.
 Participants will be guided through a sequence of learning activities to support the development of proficiency in the application of MI.
 Through activities designed to facilitate a deep understanding of the core MI concepts, participants will have an opportunity to practice and implement basic MI skills and strategies to reinforce their learning.

-The next Motivational Interviewing for Health Behavior Change (Level One) training will be held at the University of Colorado Anschutz Medical Campus in Aurora, Colorado on Monday, February 27 through Tuesday, February 28, 2017.
+The next DIMENSIONS: Motivational Interviewing for Behavior Change – Level I training will be held at the University of Colorado Anschutz Medical Campus in Aurora, Colorado on Monday, July 24 and Tuesday, July 25, 2017.

 1) Explore ways to enhance behavior change using the MI approach;